-Set the stage a background of flags behind the installation team.
-On stage there is a Scout candelabra with 22 candles, representing the 12 points of the Law, 3 points of the Oath, the 6 ranks of Scouting and the Scout spirit.
+Set the stage with a background of flags behind the installation team.
+On stage, there is a Scout candelabra with 22 candles, representing the 12 points of the Law, 3 points of the Oath, the 6 ranks of Scouting, and the Scout spirit.
 All candles are out except the "Spirit of Scouting."
 Begin the ceremony by having a bugler step out and sound fan-fare.
 The curtains open and the narrator begins.
-Master of Ceremonies (MC) MC: To earn the higher ranks in Scouting, a Scout has to spend a great deal of time and effort.
-Therefore, the occasion that recognizes his accomplishments should be something special.
-Tonight we shall follow the Lighting The Eagle Trail.
-(House lights are turned off.)

 When a boy becomes a Scout there is instilled within him something that we call the spirit of Scouting.
 The lighted candle before you represent that spirit.
 Because the spirit of Scouting embodies the principles of the Scout Oath and Law, it is a shining beacon of inspiration.
 Alone, this light may seem feeble, but when multiplied by more than three million boys in Scouting, it becomes very powerful indeed.
 Here to tell us more about Lighting The Eagle Trail, is Mr. _____#1___.

 Mr. #1: Far away, looms the hazy outline of a lofty Eagle Summit, flanked by lesser peaks that represent Star and Life.
 Yes, to the newcomer they are a long way ahead, but they come a lot closer as the light from the Spirit of Scouting spreads.